 Refusing to sleep I stand by the window and see the moon of Babylon.
 I imagine it is me.
 I see myself showered in the light, I assume I came from this place, My cat follows me.
 We float downstream with the rise of the curtains.
 The Earth is let into our room.
 A few nights ago, we walked down the spiraling town to Bagdad through mosaics and gardens, we do that when we’re sleepless.
 We pass by our generations.
 We feel our way through sands and waters, the kisses and caresses of our many lives.
 We trace the enormous present with our eyes.
 I put on my red western boots and walked with angels in Mexico, and by Esarhaddon’s palace with my birthmarks and love letters.
 In the center of the room, I turn.
 Awake.
 I see the mystery of the eternal nocturnal illuminating.
 Breathing.
 Rhythmic.
 Steps.
 Across the markers of eternal diamonds inside an oval window.
 I imagine it is me.
 I assume I came from this place.
 Once again, I sleep.

-True crime, a murder that happened in 1946 Portland, Oregon
+True crime, a murder that happened in 1946 in Portland, Oregon

 “At 8:45 p.m. the Hit Parade ended on KOIN.
 It was now or never.
 She left the radio on and could hear Tony Martin come on as she descended the stairs.
 A few minutes later the modest house in Southeast Portland was badly damaged in a blast that was felt several blocks away.
 Fern Bowden died instantly, her body so badly mangled that identification was difficult.”

 Shirley Obitz is a writer currently living in New Mexico.
 Her work has appeared in many online publications.

 I write about the misunderstood, the misfits of life, the outcasts, and sometimes those alienated characters who are unable to escape the forces of their circumstances.
 My writing reflects my real life and my personal experiences.
 The Beats heavily inspire me; Jack Kerouac, Allen Ginsberg, and William Burroughs.
-The music & poetry of Lou Reed, Patti Smith, and Jim Carroll has also made a considerable impact on my creativity.
-I greatly admire the works of James Baldwin, Joan Didion, Barbara Henning, Yanara Friedland, Truman Capote, Tennessee Williams as well.
+The music & poetry of Lou Reed, Patti Smith, and Jim Carroll has also greatly impacted my creativity.
+In addition, I greatly admire the works of James Baldwin, Joan Didion, Barbara Henning, Yanara Friedland, Truman Capote, and Tennessee Williams.

 From an early age, I understood that everything on earth is deeply interconnected through Spirit.
 I have always had a strong connection to the natural world.
 At the age of twelve, subtle healing energy from my grandmother was transferred to me from her hands to mine as she left her physical body.
-Ever since then, I have had the ability to feel others’ energy and physical pain.
+Since then, I have been able to feel others’ energy and physical pain.

 While living in Sonoma County in the 1990s, I was called to study Shamanism and Native American Wheel Work with David Wolf.
-Soon after this, I became involved with energy healing and attained Master Level Reiki certification through the Sonoma County Center for Reiki.
+Soon after, I became involved with energy healing and attained Master Level Reiki certification through the Sonoma County Center for Reiki.

-Having many lives and witnessing many stories along my journey, keeping journals, and writing poetry, I have at last decided to commit myself exclusively to my writing.
+Having lived and witnessed many stories along my journey, keeping journals, and writing poetry, I have finally decided to commit myself exclusively to my writing.

 I currently reside in Albuquerque, New Mexico.